aangush/Rice-PCA-SNPs/README.md

 ### Workflow Overview
 ---

-This analysis begins with loading data from a .csv file that contains processed SNP locations derived from a .vcf file.
+This analysis begins with loading data from a .csv file that contains processed SNP locations derived from a .vcf file, contaning sample information in the left column, with all subsequent columns as genome locations, and column entries as SNPs at those locations.
+Then:

+1. Missing data was filled in with the average genotype
+2. Principal components were computed, appended to the data
+3. PCA and MDS plots were created, along with a plot showing the variance explained by each PC

+The PCA plots suggested the existence of 3 or 4 sub populations in the